piotrpatrzylas/PassGen/README.md

 ## Usage

-Open the file.
+Open the file                                                                                       :
 <img src="pg01.jpg" width="500">
-Choose how many passwords to generate and what will be master password (to encrypt/decrypt a file).
+Choose how many passwords to generate and what will be master password (to encrypt/decrypt a file)  :
 <img src="pg02.jpg" width="500">
-Click encrypt to preview the passwords.
+Click encrypt to preview the passwords                                                              :
 <img src="pg03.jpg" width="500">
-Click on File->Save to save encrypted file with the passwords (in *.pgen format).
+Click on File->Save to save encrypted file with the passwords (in *.pgen format)                    :
 <img src="pg04.jpg" width="500">
-Above file can be opened with this program using by clicking on File->Open.
+Above file can be opened with this program using by clicking on File->Open                          :
 <img src="pg05.jpg" width="500">
-Encrypted file will be displayed (same text is stored in the file).
+Encrypted file will be displayed (same text is stored in the file)                                  :
 <img src="pg06.jpg" width="500">
-To decrypt input the file password and click Decrypt.
+To decrypt input the file password and click Decrypt                                                :
 <img src="pg07.jpg" width="500">

 ## Licence